fsprojects/FAKE/README.markdown

 The FAKE deployment tool allows users to deploy applications using FAKE scripts to remote computers.
 A typical scenario maybe as follows:

 * Build an application -> run tests -> create artifacts and save on build server (Classical FAKE build workflow)
-* Extract artifacts from build server and create a FAKE deployment package (*.fakepkg)
+* Extract artifacts from build server and create a NuGet deployment package
-* Push the fake package to the desired computer
-* Run the package's FAKE script on the remote machine
+* Push the NuGet package to the desired computer this will run the package's FAKE script on the remote machine

 ### Installing Fake deployment services